Tyler Hall (American football)

-Tyler Hall (born October 31, 1998) is an American professional football cornerback for the Seattle Seahawks of the National Football League (NFL).
+Tyler Hall (born October 31, 1998) is an American professional football cornerback.
 He was signed by the Atlanta Falcons as an undrafted free agent in 2020 following his college football career with the Wyoming Cowboys.
-He has also played in the NFL for the Los Angeles Rams, with whom he won Super Bowl LVI, and Las Vegas Raiders.
+He has also played in the NFL for the Los Angeles Rams, Las Vegas Raiders, Seattle Seahawks, and Cleveland Browns.
+He won Super Bowl LVI with the Rams, and won Super Bowl LX with the Seahawks.